 Azerbaijan, Baku, August 15 /Trend A.Taghiyeva /

-On July 3, Egypt's army ousted the Islamist president Mohamed Morsi, suspended the Constitution and asked the head of the Constitutional Court to perform the duties of head of state for a transitional period.
+On July 3, Egypt's army ousted the Islamist president Mohamed Morsi, suspended the Constitution and asked the head of the Constitutional Court to perform the duties of the head of state for a transitional period.

-The Egyptian court also extended the decision to arrest Morsi for 15 days as part of an on-going investigation.
+An Egyptian court also extended the decision to arrest Morsi for 15 days as part of an on-going investigation.
 The court accused Morsi of cooperation with Hamas, as well as the escape from prison during the revolution in 2011.